chef/chef-web-docs/chef_master/source/knife_windows.rst

     Enables SSH agent forwarding.

 ``--auth-timeout MINUTES``
-    The maximum time in minutes to wait to for authentication over the transport to the node to succeed.
+    The maximum time in minutes to wait for authentication over the transport to the node to succeed.
 Default: ``2``.

 ``--bootstrap-install-command COMMANDS``
     Custom command to install chef-client